jsatgit/feed-api/README.md

 A proper web server such as Nginx has not been set up since this service is not being productionized at the moment.

-A client/server database such as MySQL would be more appropriate if we wanted to scale to more concurrent users.
+A client/server database such as MySQL would be more appropriate when scaling to large numbers of concurrent users.